emilynielson/watchmen-ping-mysql/README.md

 $ npm i watchmen-ping-mysql --save
 ```
 ## How to use
-Configure connection string to postgres database in URL field and select PG ping service.
+Configure connection string to MySQL database in URL field and select mysql ping service.

 ## History